Our global life sciences company brings diagnostic testing & drug development together.

 Is any test preparation needed to ensure the quality of the sample?

 Follow any instructions you are given.
-In most cases, a person should be fasting.
+In most cases, you should be fasting.
 Resting or strenuous exercise for a time period before collection may be required.

-Children and early adolescents who are being tested for GH deficiency should be prepared for treatment with sex steroids for a few days prior to testing.
+Children and pre-teens who are being tested for GH deficiency should be prepared for treatment with sex steroids for a few days prior to testing.
 Such treatment reduces the number of falsely low GH responses to stimulation.
-The health practitioner who is ordering the GH testing should provide the child's parents with a prescription for such medications.
-Some healthcare providers will also prescribe propranolol prior to testing to reduce the number of falsely low GH responses to stimulation.
+The healthcare practitioner who is ordering the GH testing should provide the child's parents with a prescription for such medications.
+Some healthcare practitioners will also prescribe propranolol prior to testing to reduce the number of falsely low GH responses to stimulation.

-Growth hormone (GH) testing is primarily used to identify growth hormone deficiency and to help evaluate pituitary gland function, usually as a follow-up to other abnormal pituitary hormone test results.
+Growth hormone (GH) testing is primarily used to help diagnose growth hormone deficiency and to help evaluate pituitary gland function, usually as a follow-up to other abnormal pituitary hormone test results.

 GH testing is also used to detect excess GH and to help diagnose and monitor the treatment of acromegaly and gigantism.

 Growth hormone is released in pulses, so a single measurement of the blood level is not normally clinically useful.
 Therefore, testing for the suppression or stimulation of growth hormone release from the pituitary is usually done.

 GH suppression testing and IGF-1 testing can also be used to monitor treatment of a pituitary tumor that produces excess GH.
 If a tumor is located, GH and IGF-1 levels can be measured after the tumor's removal to determine whether the entire tumor was successfully removed.
 Tests may be ordered at regular intervals for years afterward to monitor GH production and to detect tumor recurrence.

 GH stimulation testing is ordered for a child with signs and symptoms of growth hormone deficiency, such as: